carta/flipper-client/README.md

 flag.is_enabled(is_horse_lover=True, horse_type='Stallion')
 ```

-If a check has multiple conditions, `is_enabled` will return TRUE if any of them is satisfied (OR operation).
+If a check has multiple conditions, `is_enabled` will return TRUE if any of them is satisfied.

 ```python
 flag.add_condition(Condition(is_horse_lover=True))